 Service animals, including guide, hearing ear and service animals for persons with physical disabilities are always welcome on PAL.

-One way fares are paid when you board.
+One-way fares are paid when you board.
 Bus operators are unable to accept round trip fares.
 A PAL fare is double the fare on the fixed route system.
 Please have exact fare, operators are not able to make change.

 NFTA’s PAL Pass

-PAL clients and interested agencies can purchase a fixed amount of rides with the same discounts offered to regular Metro Pass holders.
+PAL clients and interested agencies can purchase a fixed number of rides with the same discounts offered to regular Metro Pass holders.
 The pass is simply hole punched by a Paratransit Operator each time the customer boards the vehicle.
 The card can be discarded once all the numbers are punched.

 Small Price, Huge Savings

 - Metropolitan Transportation Center in downtown Buffalo

 - Portage Road Transportation Center